-If the Member wants to have the termination of their coverage appealed, they must act quickly to contact Livanta.
-The written notice they get from their Provider gives the name and telephone number of Livanta and tells them what they must do.
+If the Member wants to have the termination of their coverage appealed, they must act quickly to contact the QIO.
+The written notice they get from their Provider gives the name and telephone number of QIOand tells them what they must do.

-- If they get the notice two days before coverage ends, they must be sure to make their request no later than noon of the day after they get the notice from their Provider. - If they get the notice and they have more than two days before coverage ends, then they must make their request no later than noon the day before the date that their Medicare coverage ends. - Livanta will make this decision within one full day after it receives the information it needs to make a decision. - If Livanta decides that the decision to terminate coverage was medically appropriate, the Member will be responsible for paying the SNF, home health or CORF charges after the termination date on the advance notice they got from their Provider. - If Livanta agrees with the Member, then MVP will continue to cover the SNF, home health, or CORF services for as long as medically necessary.
+- If they get the notice two days before coverage ends, they must be sure to make their request no later than noon of the day after they get the notice from their Provider. - If they get the notice and they have more than two days before coverage ends, then they must make their request no later than noon the day before the date that their Medicare coverage ends. - The QIO will make this decision no later than 2 days after the effective date of the termination of coverage. - If the QIO decides that the decision to terminate coverage was medically appropriate, the Member will be responsible for paying the SNF, home health or CORF charges after the termination date on the advance notice they got from their Provider. - If the QIO agrees with the Member, then MVP will continue to cover the SNF, home health, or CORF services for as long as medically necessary.